sourcegraph/sourcegraph-public-snapshot/doc/dev/product/personas.md

 ### Questions:

 - What are these personas designed to define?
 Decision makers?
 Evangelists that bring the product to their teams?
-The "purcahsers" or decision makers?
+The "purchasers" or decision makers?
 - Do we want personas to define HOW the users are interacting with the product?
 Which features they use, what they care about?
 - Should we name them - it is common to give them personalities?
 E.g. Dave the DevOps Engineer
 - Other things to consider: